This is a full web-based CAS.

 a Graph3d button to show or hide controls for the 3d graph

-Some features are disabled by default on mobile devices because
+Some features are disabled by default on mobile devices.

 browser on Android devices) is much

-slower than Firefox (about 5 times slower), it freezes a long time during
+slower than Firefox (about 5 times slower), it freezes about ten seconds during

 the first evaluation.
-Moreover Chrome mobile does not support mathml
+Moreover Chrome does not support mathml

 natively, it requires Mathjax to display 2d formula, this requires